pdavis68/pdfocr/README.md

 `curl --location 'localhost:5200/pdfocr' --form 'file=@"/C:/documents/mydocument.pdf"'`

 /imageocr is the same, except you pass an image (jpeg, png, gif, etc) and it will be OCRed.
+It also doesn't return an array of pages.
+It simply returns a json object with a "text" field.

 You can run it in docker as I do, or you can run it directly with `python app.py`.